-Designed for students seeking the highest degree in the field, the DMA is a rigorous three-year course of study culminating in two solo recitals, two lecture recitals, and a doctoral thesis.
+Designed for students seeking the highest degree in the field, the DMA is a rigorous three-year course of study culminating in two solo recitals, a lecture-recital, a collaborative recital, and a doctoral document.

 Course elections must include the following: